Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 This works because `rustc` will *monomorphise* generics, generating a new instance of the `trampoline` function for every different closure `unpack_closure()` is called with.

+> **Note:** C++ lambdas have a similar problem in that a lambda is more than
+> just a function pointer.
+In order to pass C++ lambdas into something that's
+> expecting a function pointer and `void*` data pointer you'll need to employ
+> a similar "trampoline" trick.

 ## Exercises for the Reader